-- They will listen to your views on your child's learning. - They will discuss with you any additional support that they feel would benefit your child and will discuss short term targets for the coming term. - Where further support is needed the SENCo will contact you to review the provision that has been put in place and to gain your views on your child's progress. - Mathe and the second se - We value your partnership in all aspects of supporting your child's needs whilst at Thackley Primary school.
+- 4 They will listen to your views on your child's learning. - They will discuss with you any additional support that they feel would benefit your child and will discuss short term targets for the coming term. - Where further support is needed the SENCo will contact you to review the provision that has been put in place and to gain your views on your child's progress. - This may involve the implementation of further in-school interventions or a discussion about referrals to outside professionals. - We value your partnership in all aspects of supporting your child's needs whilst at Thackley Primary school.